Is China Outsmarting America in AI?

 That has not stopped writers, who earned their IT chops in a movie theater, from repeatedly suggesting that any AI that can drive a car or beat a World Master Go player is just s

-Government vs Private Sector (Score:2)
+Government vs Private Sector (Score:3)

 The tech giants -- Microsoft, Amazon, Google, etc. -- did not depend on an infusion of cash from governments to become leaders.
 Although there are likely exceptions, governments tend to do poorly when picking winners and losers.
 My guess is that China's major gains in A.I. will occur from spycraft, in other words, stealing the intellectual property from companies in the West.